Soon : Petrophysics, a database for petrophysical properties of rocks.

 The RECO3D project

-The objectives of the RECO3D project is to take advantage of the development of UAVs and Aerial LIDAR to characterize the fracture network on outcrops with two main purposes:
+The objectives of the RECO3D project is to take advantage of the development of UAVs and LIDAR technologies to characterize the fracture network on outcrops with three main purposes:

 - The characterization of fractures with decametric to hectometric length on cliffs and quarries.

-- Lay the foundation of a characterization tool for fractures in 3D, in order to reduce the uncertainities in fracture network modelling.
+- Lay the foundation of a tool for fractures analysis in 3D, in order to reduce the uncertainities in fracture network modelling.